NU-MECH-ENG-495/project-Cole-Abbott/README.md

 ![alt text](openGL/images/InterpolatedPoints.png)

 Multiple octaves (noise with higher frequncy but lower amplitude) of perlin noise can be combined to create more complex patterns.
-The noise function can be scaled and offset to create different effects.
+The noise functions can be scaled and offset to create different effects.

 ![alt text](openGL/images/1DPerlinNoise.png)